 Research shows tthat dog owners who share special bonds with their dogs benefit greatly from mental health benefits such as lower blood pressure, decreased stress, less anxiety and depression, and overall better health.

-Personally speaking, I have experienced the effects of anxiety and depression in my life, and having my little guy always near has helped me feel more calm and collected.
+Personally speaking, I have experienced the effects of anxiety and depression in my life, and having my little guy always near has helped me feel calmer and more collected.
 If having him sleep next to me can help both him and I feel more peaceful, connected, and relaxed, then I say, yes, please!

 Reasons Why You Shouldn’t Let Your puppy Sleep With You